tyler6974/html5-games/README.md

 ### Cut the Rope
 - Fix the bug that makes the game softlock if you finish the last level in a box but not collecting enough star to unlock the next box.
 - Added 275 levels from the Microsoft Store version (which is delisted) and 25 levels from Cut the Rope's Round 5 website.
-To accomodate this, added new assets from the MS Store version.
+To accommodate this, added new assets from the MS Store version.
 - Added a 1080p version (requires a fast Internet connection if you play online).
 - Upgraded sound quality (requires a fast Internet connection if you play online).
 - 2 random in-game music.